 The many faces of Workplace Conflict

 Long before COVID-19 kicked in, companies struggled to manage employees with health-related conditions that impacted their ability to be at work and perform the work, impacting productivity and profitability.
-I’ve been working with my business clients for more than two decades on these types of challenges and how to turn things around.
+They struggled with wages, retention and loyalty.

 Facts that impact your organization